GohilMahendra/Threads-Graphql/README.md

 ## Threads
 A full stack clone of Meta Threads.
-It have some mixed functionality like comment from instagram, grid images from twitter. made with React-Native,Typescript frontend and MongoDB,Express and Node for backend.
+It have some mixed functionality like comment from instagram, grid images from twitter

+## Features

+- - fronend
+-

 ## Environment variables
 - MONGO_URL = your-db-uri